 Disposal fees are collected on each ton of solid waste that is disposed at landfills in the levying SWMD.
 There are three components, or tiers, to the fee.
 The tiers correspond to where waste came from - in-district, out-of-district, and out-of-state.
 In-district waste is solid waste generated by counties within the SWMD and disposed at landfills in that SWMD.
 Out-of-district waste is solid waste generated in Ohio counties that are not part of the SWMD and disposed at landfills in the SWMD.
-Out-of-state waste is solid waste generated in other states and disposed at landfills in the SWMD.
+Out-of-states and disposed at landfills in the SWMD.